DuncanGermain/ng-scratchpost/README.md

  - The participants enter their responses, which then appear in their respective windows on the main page.
  - The session leader then interacts with those answers as part of the broader lecture or discussion.

-Features:
+Current features:
- - Participant windows auto-resize based upon the number of participants
+ - Participant windows auto-resize based upon the number of participants and the size of the browser window
- - Participant windows may be dragged, deleted, or edited by the session leader
+ - Participant windows may be deleted or edited by the session leader
+ - A given participant window may be zoomed by the session leader
  - Participant responses can be fully anonymous using the "hide names" feature (participant windows reshuffle position automatically with each new question)
  - Participants can be limited to a single response, or allowed infinite resubmissions (e.g. quiz response vs. continual feedback during a lecture)
  - Participants' answers can be hidden either during or after submission (e.g. if an instructor wants to reveal all answers at once rather than letting the stragglers look at/use the first responses to be submitted)

+Future features:
+ - Animations connected to participant window appearances, deletions, and zoom
+ - Draggable participant windows, such that responses may be compared side-by-side
+ - Toggle in-line formatting (each answer on its own line) rather than square-ish windows (for long, linear responses)
  - PDF printout of current state at any time (current prompt, and a list of {user: response} pairs) to "save" data